 Animals have long been connected to the metaphysical world.
 Tribes all over the globe have imbued and invoked the power of animals to guide, protect, and strengthen for millennia.
 Witches have used familiars to ground and amplify magickal workings for centuries.
 In short, animals have been considered powerful allies in both the mundane and magickal worlds for as long as time has been recorded.

-The terms “spirit animal,” “totem animal,” and “power animal” are often used interchangeably, even though they have slightly different meaning depending on the context in which they are used.
+The terms “spirit animal,” “totem animal,” and “power animal” are often used interchangeably, even though they have slightly different meanings depending on the context in which they are used.
 The definitions I have found have obvious overlap in their descriptions.
 I find, like many on the pagan path, that using whatever feels right for you is the way to go.

 Totems are those animals that you have had an affinity for or have seemed to have walked with you for a very long time period.
 They may have walked with you for many lifetimes, many years, or just have recently come into focus as you have had need of them.
 Your totem animal need not be limited to animals on this planet at this time, mythical creatures and extinct ones are useful totems too.